-Dikes must be erected around oil tanks and production equipment at any new production facility prior to completing any well.
+Dikes must be erected around oil tanks, flow-through process vessels, and recycle pumps at any new production facility prior to completing any well.
 Dikes must be erected and maintained around oil tanks at all facilities unless a waiver is granted by the director.
 Dikes as well as the base material under the dikes and within the diked area must be constructed of sufficiently impermeable material to provide emergency containment.
-Dikes must be of sufficient dimension to contain the total capacity of the largest tank plus one day's fluid production.
+Dikes around oil tanks must be of sufficient dimension to contain the total capacity of the largest tank plus one day's fluid production.
+Dikes around flow-through process vessels must be of sufficient dimension to contain the total capacity of the vessel.
 The required capacity of the dike may be lowered by the director if the necessity therefor can be demonstrated to the director's satisfaction.